boeni-industries/aico/docs/concepts/emotion/emotion_sim.md

 **Expression Coordination**: Emotional components are mapped to coordinated expression across voice synthesis, avatar animation, and text generation.

-For detailed technical architecture and implementation specifics, see [`/docs/architecture/emotion_sim.md`](../../architecture/emotion_sim.md).
+For detailed technical architecture and implementation specifics, see the emotion simulation architecture documentation.

 ## Component Integration